Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Plan of this work

 \section{Plan of this work}

-The first section is the technical heart of the paper, and is of independent interest as it applies to $\infty$-categories with appropriate finite limits or colimits.
+The second section is the technical heart of the paper, and is of independent interest as it applies to $\infty$-categories with appropriate finite limits or colimits.

-We first show that Verdier's axioms for triangulated categories are incarnated in unstable homotopy, that now are properties of pointed $\infty$-categories with appropriate limits (resp. colimits).
-We also highlight properties specific to the unstable setting such as the interaction between (homotopy) fiber and cofiber sequences, and an $\infty$-categorical description of the monodromy of a homotopy fiber sequence.
+We first show that Verdier's axioms for triangulated categories are incarnated in unstable homotopy, which are now properties of pointed $\infty$-categories with appropriate limits (resp. colimits).
+We also highlight properties specific to the unstable setting such as the interaction between (homotopy) fiber and cofiber sequences, and an $\infty$-categorical definition of the \emph{monodromy} of a homotopy fiber sequence.
 We then introduce a new notion of homotopy functors playing the role of homological functors for $\infty$-categories.
 This is based on the notion of $\pi_*$-structure, and leads to the notion of homotopy complexes.
 This allows us to set up the machinery of unstable exact couples and unstable spectral sequences, drawing significant inspiration from \cite{BK72}.
-The main result of this section is the proof of a degeneracy criterion \Cref{thm:degeneracy} for unstable spectral sequences (which also applies to the stable setting and extend an original formulation of Quillen).
+The main result of this section is the proof of a degeneracy criterion \Cref{thm:degeneracy} for unstable spectral sequences (which also applies to the stable setting and extends an original formulation of Quillen).

-The second section applies the previous machinery to define coniveau spectral sequences in the unstable setting, inspired by Grothendieck's theory of Cousin (residual) complexes as exposed in \cite{Hart66}.
+The third section applies the previous machinery to define coniveau spectral sequences in the unstable setting, inspired by Grothendieck's theory of Cousin (residual) complexes as exposed in \cite{Hart66}.
 We then study the induced complexes, called either Gersten or Cousin homotopical complexes depending on the context.
-We introduce relevant properties of these complexes, called Gersten and Cohen-Macaulay conditions according to the terminology of the domain.
+We introduce relevant properties of these complexes, referred to as the Gersten and Cohen-Macaulay conditions, in accordance with domain-specific terminology.
 We study these conditions in the particular case of Eilenberg-MacLane complexes, leading to a homotopical analogue of the theory of Cohen-Macaulay sheaves of groups and Cousin complexes.
 We prove that separated algebraic groups $G$ give examples of such (see \Cref{thm:alg-gp-CM}) and deduce an adelic computation of the set of $G$-torsors (see \Cref{cor:alg-gp-CM}).

-The third section focuses on the trick of Gabber to deduce Gersten properties in various context.
+The fourth section focuses on the trick of Gabber to deduce Gersten properties in various contexts.
 Notably, one applies this theory in \Cref{sec:AM-htp} to extend the results of \cite{CHK} to Artin-Mazur \'etale homotopy types.